arielchen07/City-Builder/README.md

 You can either play around the game following the demo or the description below:

 - At the start of the game, a new user will need to sign up in order to enter the game.
 A user who had already registered for an account for the game previously will only need to provide their email and password to login.

+- User also have the choice to play the game with local or remote server backend.
+Un-check the checkbox at the bottom to use local server.
+Instructions can be found in the "How to run server" section

 - After a successful login, the game will load with the corresponding game map.
 New users will experience an automatically generated, random game map.
 Returning users will have the game map from their last session automatically loaded upon login.